Writing a CV

 Commissions

-Only include those relevant to your practice.
+• Only include those relevant to your practice.

 Collections

-Publications and reviews
+Publications and Reviews

-List here any exhibition reviews or reviews of your work.
-Always include author, publication name, article title, publication date and page numbers or website link where relevant.
+• Ensure to reference the author, publication name, article title, publication date and page numbers or website link where relevant.

 Representation